foldable-devices/demos/foldnews/README.md

     - Source: https://publicdomainvectors.org/
 - Other assets
     - License : Shutterstock Standard which grants "Unlimited web distribution"
-    - Copyright is transfered to Alexis Menard.
+    - Copyright is transferred to Alexis Menard.